 We have performed angle-resolved photoemission spectroscopy (ARPES) measurements to investigate the electronic structures of Na3Bi single crystals, and validated its description as a 3D counterpart of graphene.
 Our data clearly observed the Dirac cone in Na3Bi and showed that it is 3D (bulk) in nature.
 We also found that the bulk Dirac cone persists despite surface deterioration, supporting the notion that the Dirac fermion observed is protected by the bulk crystal symmetry.
 The discovery of the topological Dirac semimetal Na3Bi opens the door to exploring other 3D TDSs and is potentially useful for spintronic applications.

-A quantum spin Hall insulator (QSH), or a 2-dimentional topological insulator results from topologically protected dissipationless edge states with an insulating bulk that bridge the energy gap opened by band inversion and strong spin-orbit coupling.
-A QSH state features quantized Hall conductance in the absence of a magnetic field and is thus promising for spintronics applications.
+A quantum spin Hall insulator (QSH), or a two-dimensional topological insulator, possesses an insulating bulk, and topologically protected dissipationless edge states that bridge the energy gap opened by band inversion and strong spin-orbit coupling.
+A QSH state features quantized Hall conductance in the absence of a magnetic field and is thus promising for spintronic applications.

 In our study, we demonstrated successful growth of monolayer 1T’ phase of WTe2 on a bilayer graphene substrate using molecular beam epitaxy (MBE).
 Using ARPES and STS (scanning tunneling spectroscopy), we established that monolayer 1T’-WTe2 is a new class of QSH insulator, with nontrivial band inversion, opening of a 55 meV bulk band gap, and a conducting edge state coexistent with an insulating bulk.
 This finding provides a platform for studying QSH insulators in 2D transition metal dichalcogenides, and for developing novel device applications.
 More information on thin films and 2D materials may be found here.